 7. What are the cleanroom classes according to the EU GMP?

-The GMP classification is based on the concentration of airborne particles, both at rest and during operation of cleanroom cleaning systems.
+GMP classification is based on the concentration of airborne particles, both at rest and during operation of cleanroom cleaning systems.

 8. What should be considered when assembling a cleanroom?